Award Leader Training

 If certain aspects of the Adventurous Journey (such as the remoteness of the location, or the difficulty of the terrain) require a higher level of supervision, Award Leaders are advised to use their organisation's Safety Management Systems to determine the appropriate supervision structure for the circumstances.
 The Duke of Edinburgh's Hillary Award is not responsible for incidents caused by inadequate supervision or risk management.
 See the EOTC Guidelines 2016 or supportadventure.co.nz for additional guidance.

-All Qualifying Journeys need to be assessed by an Assessor - a responsible adult that is not a family member and who has considerable (usually three years or more) knowledge of the chosen activity - whose role is to 'shadow' the group in order to determine their competence during the journey.
-The Assessor approves the Qualifying Journey in the participant's Online Record Book to show that the trip has been completed, if he or she believes the group could have done the journey on their own with no supervision or assessment.
+All Journeys need to be assessed by an Assessor - a responsible adult that is not a family member and who has considerable (usually three years or more) knowledge of the chosen activity - whose role is to 'shadow' the group in order to determine their competence during the journey.
+The Assessor will write an assessor's report upon successful completion of the Journey.

 The Supervisor and the Assessor may be the same person.